 Optimize Campaigns: Determine how a customer may respond to outreach or when they’ll make a purchase to attract new business and promote cross-selling opportunities.

 Improve Operations: Use predictive models to forecast inventory and resource needs to streamline operations.
 You’ll reorder essentials on time and ensure efficient functionality.
+These models are also essential in building a sales forecasting formula that is consistently accurate.

 Reduce Risk: Asses a buyer’s likelihood to default with credit scores and other metrics.
 In fact, a credit score is a predictive model that incorporates any information relevant to a person’s risk, providing you with an easy-to-understand metric.